Max Elliott Anderson

 Since signing with me at Hartline Just signed a three book contract with Pelican Book Group for her speculative/steampunk series entitled The Blackburn Chrinicles, first book "The Tremblers."
-“Secrets at Crescent Point” released 5/22/14 at Pelican Book Group where she already has four books in print: “Purple Knot” 5/29/11 “Ruby Dawn” 1/26/12 and “Bayou Blue,” and her “Whispers on Shadow Bay” released January 2013 and is the debut novel of her Noble Island Mystery series.
+“Secrets at Crescent Point” released 5/22/14 at Pelican Book Group where she already has four books in print: “Purple Knot” 5/29/11 “Ruby Dawn” 1/26/12 and “Bayou Blue,” 8/30/12.
+Her “Whispers on Shadow Bay” released January 2013 as the debut novel of her Noble Island Mystery series.
 A contract has been signed for German language rights on “Ruby Dawn.”

 Raquel grew up on military bases along the west coast.
 Always the new kid, she immersed herself in books and often told stories to break the ice at a new school.
 Now a wife and mother Raquel writes Christian Romance/Suspense novels.
 Her book Purple Knot is a romance/suspense book with spunk.
 It's a bout a petite powerhouse named Reyna Cruz who uses her skills a private detective to hunt down her best friend's murderer. http://www.raquelbyrnesbooks.com/

 Bonnie S. Calhoun

-Since signing with me at Hartline The first book with Revell for her dystopian series The Stonebraid Chronicles.is due to release Oct 7, 2014 and is entitled Thunder. and the second book in the series, Lightning, will release soon.
+Since signing with me at Hartline The first book with Revell for her dystopian series The Stonebraid Chronicles. released Oct 7, 2014 and is entitled Thunder. and the second book in the series, Lightning, will release soon.
 The Stone Braide Series will be at least three titles.
 Tremors, the series prequel released August 2014.
 Abingdon Press published her mystery Cooking the Books and her novella Pieces of the Heart in their new quilting series entitled Stitches of Time.
 Bonnie won the 2015 Selah Award with Thunder.